 WTO meetings have been suspended through April, and the June Ministers’ meeting scheduled to be held in Kazakhstan — a critical biannual effort to impart political-level leadership and commitment to the WTO system — has been called off.
 The G20 process has also become an increasingly important forum for leading economies to engage on trade issues, but this year’s G20 host Saudi Arabia announced on Saturday a two-week suspension on all international flights.

 Right now we are being encouraged to do as much as possible electronically, through videoconferencing, social media apps and the like.
 Some aspects of trade work can easily be done remotely with little, if any, downside.
 When sharing information on new regulations or barriers, reviewing the operation of a trade agreement with few problems, or making a formal presentation of one’s negotiating position or a written proposal, video conferencing can be a fine substitute for in-person meetings.
-The WTO took the creative step last week, for example, of conducting Canada’s periodic Trade Policy Review (TPR) remotely, which apparently went smoothly.
+The WTO took the creative step last week, for example, of conducting Australia’s periodic Trade Policy Review (TPR) remotely, which apparently went smoothly.